Vets-Who-Code/windows-dev-guide/README.md

 3. Start a new terminal session.

+A huge list of plugins can be found at the [awesome zsh plugins repo](https://github.com/unixorn/awesome-zsh-plugins).

 ## 📦 Node.js [^8]

 Node.js is a JavaScript runtime environment that executes JavaScript code outside a web browser.
+It allows us to install packages, run local web servers, create APIs, and more.

 ### NVM